 I remember when I first opened a copy of Euclid's Elements in 2012.
-At the time, it suddenly dawned on me that almost every English-speaking writer from the eighteenth and nineteenth centuries had to study this book.
+It suddenly dawned on me that almost every English-speaking writer from the eighteenth and nineteenth centuries had to study this book.
 Ever since, my research has focused on 18th- and 19th-century British literature and mathematics.
-I examine how this relationship complicates rather than essentializes human being, and thereby requires a re-evaluation of the "realism of the subject."
+I examine how this relationship complicated rather than essentialized human being, and thereby requires a re-evaluation of the "realism of the subject."
 This project is ongoing.

 More recently, I have also been focusing on digital colonialism and what I call "the global ecodigital divide."
 This interdisciplinary study examines literary and other artistic representations of the historical and present-day connections between technology, systemic racism, and ecological destruction, from the transatlantic slave trade to mining cobalt in the DRC.